drummonds/bytestoneblog/content/AFP/Historical Accounting/Pacioli/_index.md

 two, that is, the journal and the ledger.
 ```
 Although Pacioli counts three books, the inventory is an important part of the
-process and the simplest to undersstand.
+process and the simplest to understand.
 In a stock take at the end of a year
 it is rare that there is an exact match and some adjustments will be needed.
 Constructing the inventory is also the starting point of accounting records.
 It
 will be a much smaller document than th others.

 There is duplication between the books.
 The inventory is a point of time record
 like a balance sheet.
-The memoronadum, journal and ledger all cover a period of time.
+The memorandum, journal and ledger all cover a period of time.
 From any one of the other three books it is possible to reconstruct with a
-signifcant amount of work a ledger and
+significant amount of work a ledger and
 journal to at least the level of the numerical entries.
 So this provides a level of redundancy.
 The double entry of items provides for error checking.

+Something that is clear is that the memorandum or day book

 ## Recording of accounting journals